 Truth and error are mutually exclusive in God’s economy.
 Each time we fail to apply the principles of God’s Word to experience, we make God a liar.
-He is not a liar but we make Him to appear as a liar.
-Whenever we allow legalism, asceticism or outright sin to come into our lives, we make God out to be a liar.
+He is not a liar, but we make Him appear as a liar.
+Whenever we allow legalism, asceticism, or an outright sin to come into our lives, we make God out to be a liar.
 We especially make Him out to be a liar when we deny the truth that is in Jesus.

 There is no possible reconciliation between truth and error for the Bible believing Christian.
 There are no gray areas when it comes to the truth of Jesus Christ or His work.
 There are no gray areas when it comes to absolutes that flow from that truth.
 The Christian has the anointing from the Holy Spirit to help him discriminate between right and wrong.

 The believer in absolutes does not blend truth and error.
-There are areas that are gray in the Christian life but these are not in the absolute category of right and wrong.
+Some areas are gray in the Christian life, but these are not in the absolute category of right and wrong.
 The Christian cannot hold to relative ethics and still believe in the Bible.
 “It is okay to have sex with my girlfriend if I love her.”
 This kind of love justifies sin.
-Biblically, this is rationalization of sin.
-It is a lie and falsehood.
+Biblically, this is the rationalization of sin.
+It is a lie and a falsehood.

 The believer has the Spirit of God in his heart and the Word of God in his mind to protect him from error.
 Every Christian has the ability to understand divine revelation because he has the indwelling Holy Spirit in him.
 The Holy Spirit will unfold and illumine God’s Word to us if we are willing to receive it.

-Non-Christians cannot understand divine truth for all they have is soul but not the spirit that comes from new birth in Christ.
+Non-Christians cannot understand divine truth, for all they have is a soul but not the spirit that comes from the new birth in Christ.